 People could be at a higher risk of being exposed to more food, pet, and environmental allergens.
-Heart attacks during the holiday season are possible, due to all of these changes, as well as inclement weather and snow shoveling.
-Viruses are easily transmitted during all of the social gatherings.
-Other dangers can come from hanging lights on the house, such as falls and accidents.
+Heart attacks during the holiday season are possible due to all of these changes and stressors, as well as inclement weather and snow shoveling.
+Viruses are easily transmitted during all of the crowded social gatherings.
+Any situation where a large number of people spend an extended period of time together increases the risk of spreading illness.
+Other dangers can even come from hanging lights and decorations on the house, such as falls and accidents.
 Over-scheduling, travel problems, and finances can all contribute to anxiety and depression.
-Stress and mood issues may weaken the immune system.
+These issues which affect stress and mood may also weaken the effectiveness of the immune system.

 Healthy habits do not have to be abandoned during the holidays.
 Eating a healthy snack before going to parties could help to cut down on overindulgence in eating and drinking.
-Exercise and sleep habits should be maintained as much as possible during the holiday season.
+Maintain exercise and sleep habits as much as possible during the holiday season.
 Taking breaks, meditation, having a walk, or just finding time alone, can all reduce stress.
-If depression and anxiety are too overwhelming, professional psychological help should be sought.1 Some may find it beneficial to find meaning in the season, while others may enjoy muscle relaxation and deep breathing.2 It is useful to break large tasks down into smaller, more manageable steps.
-Sometimes new traditions can replace older, stressful ones.3 It is important to avoid using alcohol or high calorie foods to boost the mood, as these indulgent forms of self-medication can have many consequences later.4
+If depression and anxiety are too overwhelming, seek professional psychological help.1 Some may find it beneficial to find meaning in the season, while others may enjoy muscle relaxation and deep breathing.2 It is useful to break large tasks down into smaller, more manageable steps.
+Sometimes new traditions can replace older, stressful ones.3 It is important to avoid using alcohol or high-calorie foods to boost the mood.
+These indulgent forms of self-medication can have many consequences later.4

 Chiropractic and Massage for the Holidays

 In stressful times, such as the holiday season, taking care of the body is even more important.
-Chiropractors can alleviate pain naturally.5 Chiropractors may offer nutritional supplements and suggest exercises and stretches patients can do at home to maintain their health.
+Chiropractors can alleviate pain naturally.
+Seeking help from a practitioner of complementary and alternative medicine, such as a chiropractor, might be part of the time which patients set aside for their own self-care.5 Chiropractors may offer nutritional supplements and suggest exercises and stretches patients can do at home to maintain their health.
+Cold weather is not the best motivator, and patients need to find ways to keep up their own fitness even in indoor settings.
 Massage can also be a great holiday present to give and receive.
 Massage is another natural way to promote relaxation.